pendle-finance/pendle-sdk-core-v2-public/README.md

 ### Notes

-Most of the test is to make sure that the SDK is working as expected (calling the correct functions, using the correct parameters, calculating the correct number).
+- Most of the test is to make sure that the SDK is working as expected (calling the correct functions, using the correct parameters, calculating the correct number).
 SDK tests are not meant to test the actual functionality of the contracts.

+- When testing for write functions, it is better to use a local RPC (can set it up with hardhat), so that you won't need real funds and it is faster and more stable to run test on a local RPC.

 ### Limitations